giligutfeld/Arkanoid/README.md

 ## Compiling and Running
 You must have Java SE 10 or higher installed on your machine.
-Also, you can download the entire source code and run the gameLevel via any Java IDE.
+Also, you can download the entire source code and run the game via any Java IDE.

 ## The Goal
 -	Remove all blocks in each level by striking them with the ball